 The Celestial Brush

 The brush mechanic in Ōkami is one of the game's most unique aspects.
-By pressing and holding down R1 (on the PS2 version) or B (on the Wii version), time freezes and the screen seemingly turns into a canvas, although you can still move the camera freely.
-Using Ammy's tail like a paintbrush, you can paint various symbols over the screen -- which, once the button is released, result in different effects.
+By pressing and holding down R1 (on the PS2 version) or B (on the Wii version), time freezes and the screen seemingly turns into a canvas, although players can still move the camera freely.
+Using Ammy's tail like a paintbrush, players can paint various symbols over the screen -- which, once the button is released, result in different effects.

 - Sunrise: Amaterasu's innate ability, this technique allows her to summon the sun, turning night back to day.
 Triggered by painting a circle in the sky.

 - Rejuvenation: Granted by Yomigami, this technique allows Ammy to restore broken objects to their original form, such as repairing broken bridges.
 Triggered by completely painting over the broken area.